Cerro Pelon Ranch

 Cerro Pelon Ranch (originally called the Cook Ranch, and later the Cook Movie Ranch) is a large ranch estate in Santa Fe County, New Mexico.
 About thirty Hollywood productions have been filmed there, including Silverado, Lonesome Dove, Wild Wild West, 3:10 to Yuma, and Thor.
 The film set originally constructed on the property for Silverado has been expanded and revised for each succeeding production.

-Contrasting the old-fashioned appearance of these sets, the property is also noted for ultramodern houses and facilities built there after its purchase in 2001 by fashion designer Tom Ford.
+Contrasting the old-fashioned appearance of these sets, the property is noted for ultramodern houses and facilities built there after its purchase in 2001 by fashion designer Tom Ford.
 These include a horse facility designed by noted architect Tadao Ando and implemented by the architecture firm of Marmol Radziner as executive architect and general contractor of the project, and a number of other buildings and facilities designed and built by Marmol Radziner.